nick27g/NG/README.md

 I am a Cybersecurity student at WGU who is dedicated to safeguarding digital environments and driving efficiency in the dynamic landscape of cybersecurity!

 I have a strong passion for computers, reading, mental health and fitness.
-I have three golden doodles who would love to meet you as well!
+I have three dogs and a pet hedgehog.

 ## Objective